 The pattern of hair loss in women differs from male-pattern baldness.
-In women, the hair becomes thinner all over the head, and the hairline does not recede.
+In women, the hair becomes thinner at the top of the head, and the middle part widens.
+The hairline does not typically recede.
 Androgenetic alopecia in women rarely leads to total baldness.

-Although researchers suspect that several genes play a role in androgenetic alopecia, variations in only one gene, AR, have been confirmed in scientific studies.
+Researchers suspect that variants (also called mutations) in several genes play a role in androgenetic alopecia.
+However, scientific studies have confirmed only that variations in one gene, the AR gene, are involved in this condition.
 The AR gene provides instructions for making a protein called an androgen receptor.
-Androgen receptors allow the body to respond appropriately to dihydrotestosterone and other androgens.
-Studies suggest that variations in the AR gene lead to increased activity of androgen receptors in hair follicles.
+Androgen receptors allow the body to respond appropriately to DHT and other androgens.
+Studies suggest that variations in the AR gene result in androgen receptors that are more easily stimulated by androgens than normal, leading to increased activity of the receptors in hair follicles.
 It remains unclear, however, how these genetic changes increase the risk of hair loss in men and women with androgenetic alopecia.

 Other Names for This Condition